gae123/sd2/README.md

 somewhere so that it is in your PATH, create your configuration file that describes your environment, open a terminal and run sd2 from the command line.

+Make sure you read [the detailed directions](build/how-to-install.md)

 ## Configuration

 **Location**: When sd2 starts it reads its configuration from `~/.sd2/config.yaml` (or in `$SD2_CONFIG_DIR/config.yaml` if this variable is set).

 **Syntax**: This file
-has three main sections.
-One that describes the DHs, one that describes the containers images, and one that describes the workspaces that you want to be synced into the DHs.
+has four main sections.
+One that describes the DHs, one that describes the containers images, one that describe containers and one that describes the workspaces that you want to be synced into the DHs.
 There is a json schema for the file that you can find [here](https://raw.githubusercontent.com/gae123/sd2/master/src/lib/sd2/config_schema.json).
-If there are multiple configuration files, multiple sections with the same name can be there.
+There can be multiple configuration files, multiple sections with the same name can be there.
+For instance if you work on project foo and bar with different stacks you can have three files in the directory: `config.yaml` for the common things (e.g. shared hosts), `foo-config.yaml` for the foo project and `bar-config.yaml` for the bar project. `sd2` will parse all of them.

 **Examples**
 A very simple configuration file is shown